top of page

 For more information and to get involved, contact fhgtinc@gmail.com, and come to our monthly Zoom meeting.

-– FHGT volunteers run a weekly food scrap drop off site in partnership with Queens Botanical Gardens and Commonpoint Queens, every Sunday from 9:30 AM to 12:30 PM at their food pantry at 108-13 67 Road.
+FHGT volunteers ran a weekly food scrap drop off site in partnership with Queens Botanical Gardens and Commonpoint Queens, from August 2021 to May 2024 every Sunday from 9:30 AM to 12:30 PM at their food pantry at 108-13 67 Road.
+It along with many other food scrap dop off sites around the city have been closed due to Mayor Adam's budget cuts.

 NYC community compost sites say they must shut down this weekend due to Mayor Adams' cuts - Gothamist

-Metropolitan Avenue Tree Pit Project - We are partnering with Metro Village, the local business group, to upgrade the tree pits along this busy street.
+Metropolitan Avenue Street Care Project - We are partnering with Metro Village, the local business group, to host volunteer clean up events along this busy street.

 Educating Students - We have done climate change presentations for the PS 196; the Reform Temple of Forest Hills; Metropolitan Expeditionary Learning School (MELS) HS; and Bronx HS of Science.
 Contact us for one at your school.